I currently have a Real ID license from another state. Is it transferable for an Oregon Real ID license?

 I already brought in identity documents to receive my standard Oregon Driver License.
 Will I have to bring them in again to receive a Real ID license?

-Yes, federal Real ID regulations require Oregon DMV to verify and copy the documents you present to prove your identity, Social Security number, and Oregon residency, even if you already have an Oregon Driver License or ID card.
+Yes, federal Real ID regulations require Oregon DMV to verify and copy the documents you present to prove your identity, and Oregon residency, even if you already have an Oregon Driver License or ID card.

 What if I am unable to bring in the required documentation to obtain a Real ID Card?